J-Gras/fritz-capture/README.md

 ## Background

 FRITZ!Boxes allow to obtain packet captures of various interfaces via (https://fritz.box/html/capture.html).
 There are already several scripts and code snippets available to use this capture interface.
 However, unable to find a small tool that supports the updated login mechanism introduced in FRITZ!OS 7.24 and uses HTTPS, this script was created.

+The script has been tested to work with the following FRITZ!Box models:
+* FRITZ!Box 3390
+* FRITZ!Box 7490
+* FRITZ!Box 7530

+Furthermore, it has been tested to work with FRITZ!OS versions between 06.55 and 7.29.